azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![Details of Deploy Face API](./images/deployfacedetails.png)

-1. Copy the following code into Visual Studio Code.
+1. Copy the following code into a new Cell into the `CognitiveServices.ipynb` Notebook.
 2. Make the following changes in code where needed:
     1. Replace the value of `subscription_key` with your subscription key.
     2. Edit the value of `face_api_url` to include the endpoint URL for your Face API resource.
     3. Optionally, replace the value of `image_url` with the URL of a different image that you want to analyze.
-3. Save the code as a file with an `.py` extension.
-For example, `detect-face.py`.
-4. Open a command Terminal window (at the top of Visual Studio Code).
-5. In the Terminal, change into the correct directory, use the `python` command to run the sample.
-For example, `python detect-face.py`.
+3. Run the Cell and examine the response.

 ![Keys and Url of Face API](./images/KeyUrlFace.png)